Genesis 3: The concept of original sin:

 Webmaster's note: If you believe in the necessity of salvation and in the existence of Heaven and Hell, you might not want to read the following essay.
 It might prove to be very distressing.

 "Original sin" is a belief promoted by many Christian denominations.
 It is derived primarily from the story of the Garden of Eden in Genesis 3.
 They interpret this chapter as meaning that when Eve -- and later Adam -- disobeyed God's instruction by eating forbidden fruit, that sin and death entered the world for the first time.
-Prior to that time, saber toothed tigers, Tyrannosaurus rex dinosaurs and other animals survived by eating only plants, not on other animals.
+Prior to that time, saber toothed tigers, Tyrannosaurus rex dinosaurs and other animals survived by eating only plants, not by killing and eating other animals.

 Exodus 3 describes how God cursed Adam, and Eve for the rest of their lives, and also cursed the land because they disobeyed God's plain instruction to not eat of the Tree of Knowledge of Good and Evil.
 The verses near the end of Genesis 3 give no indication that the curse was to extend beyond Adam and Eve to include their descendents.
-However the curse on the land and on the snake have continued to the present time.
+However the curse on the land and on the snake would presumably have continued to the present time.
 Perhaps on that basis, many Christian theologians and faith groups have concluded that the curse on Adam and Eve also extended to include all of their descendents to the present time and beyond -- a time span of over 6 millennia and over 200 generations of humans.

 To those Christians who believe in Original Sin, this became the world's longest running curse.
-They teach that it has lasted for over six millennia and currently applies to more than 7 billion people.
+They teach that it has lasted since the time of Adam and Eve, and currently applies to more than 7 billion people.
 That is, every person currently alive on Earth has been affected by the curse.
 They believe that babies are born with original sin.
 When a person dies, their default fate is to be routed to the torture chambers of Hell for eternity, unless they have been saved during their lifetime.
 Unfortunately, there is extensive disagreement how salvation is attained.
 Different denominations have very different beliefs on how the curse of original sin can be lifted.
 No consensus exists:

-- Some teach that one has to sincerely repent of past sins, and trust Jesus as their personal Lord and Savior in order to be permanently saved.
+- Some teach that one has to sincerely repent of past sins, and trust Jesus as their personal Lord and Savior in order to be permanently saved and attain Heaven.